OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Advanced Breakout Board/RP2040 Advanced Breakout Board - Passthrough/README.md

 a SMD switch labeled with both the `LED` and `GPIO25` positions can be found on the board above the `4-pin harness` connector.
 This allows you to switch between using the onboard LED for GPIO25 or having it as an accessible GPIO pin.
 To ensure this can be an all-in-one solution I have added a SMD switch to the board.
 When in the left position, labeled `LED` the GPIO25 JST 2.00mm header will be disabled and the onboard LED will be accessible via web-config.
 When in the right position, labeled `GPIO25` the onboard LED will be disabled and GPIO25 will function again.
 You cannot have both at the same time!

-A female USB A port is located on the left side of the board which allows for the RP2040 Advanced Breakout Board - USB Passthrough edition to be used with an appropiate controller or dongle to authenticate for PS4 or PS5 (as a PS4 fightstick).
+A female USB A port is located on the left side of the board which allows for the RP2040 Advanced Breakout Board - USB Passthrough edition to be used with an appropriate controller or dongle to authenticate for PS4 or PS5 (as a PS4 fightstick).
 Please see the above note about GPIO pins in the SMD switch section.

 ## Assembly